open-vela/frameworks_runtimes_typescript_ts2wasm/README.md

 # ts2wasm

-ts2wasm is a typescript compiler which compile typescript source code directly into WebAssembly bytecode.
+ts2wasm is a compiler which compiles TypeScript source code directly into WebAssembly bytecode.
+It will leverage WebAssembly's GC proposal.
+The strategy is to apply static compilation for those with type information, while supporting dynamic type (any) through a builtin runtime library.

-## Development Environment

-Please follow [dev_environment.md](./doc/dev_environment.md) to setup development environment.
+> **Note: This project is highly experimental and under active development, DO NOT use in production**

-## Build
+## Build and run

 1. install the dependencies
     ``` bash